 Wat Pho is the oldest and largest temple complex in Bangkok and since it’s just a short 10-minute walk from the Grand Palace it’s worth visiting both attractions on the same day.
 Although this temple gets crowded during the day as well, it’s nothing compared to the palace – that’s why I recommend visiting the Grand Palace first, and the Wat Pho second.

 The temple boasts the largest collection of Buddha images in Thailand along with the famous, 46 meters long and 15 meters tall reclining Buddha.
 The enormous Buddha image is covered in gold leaf and its 5 meter long feet is decorated with mother-of-pearl ornaments.
-It looks absolutely breathtaking in real life!
+It looks absolutely breathtaking in real life and is why this is just one of the many amazing things to do in Bangkok in 4 days.

 Although the reclining Buddha is definitely the most famous part of Wat Pho, it’s worth to take a walk around the garden as well where you will find plenty of Chinese statues and beautifully decorated stupas.
 If you would like to try a traditional Thai massage, Wat Pho is a perfect place for that as it contains one of the best massage schools in the country.
 In this case you should book your spot when entering Wat Pho – a 30-minute session costs 320 baht (10 USD) while the 1 hour long treatment is 540 baht (17 USD).